Argentine F2 Temporada Race

 - Tecno 68/F2 [T00 288] (Oscar Franco): One of a pair of Tecnos run by Ron Harris Racing from June 1968 onwards, replacing the team's unsuccessful Protos-FVAs.
 Used by team drivers Pedro Rodriguez, Richard Attwood, Eric Offenstadt and Jonathan Williams.
 Taken to the Argentine Temporada at the end that year where it was allocated to Carlos Reutemann.
 When Reutemann moved to race a Brabham BT23C at the last round, the Tecno was taken over by Oscar Franco.
 The "ex-Reutemann" Temporada car was later used by John Rae in libre with an Atlantic spec BRM Ford twin-cam.
 Subsequent history unknown.

-- Tecno 68/F2 [T00 284] (Gianclaudio "Clay" Regazzoni): When the Tecno team took three cars to the Argentine Temporada at the end of 1968, Motoring News noted that Clay Regazzoni's car, 'T00 284', was "his regular car".
+- Tecno 68/F2 [T00 284] (Clay Regazzoni): When the Tecno team took three cars to the Argentine Temporada at the end of 1968, Motoring News noted that Clay Regazzoni's car, 'T00 284', was "his regular car".
 Presumed to have been his car from Pau (April 1968) onwards.
+To Roland Binder (Esslingen, Germany) in mid-1969, to replace the Tecno he had wrecked at Hockenheim in June.
+Binder continued to race this car in F2 in 1970 and 1971.
 Subsequent history unknown.

 - Tecno 68/F2 [T00 270] (Carlo Facetti): The "usual car" of Carlo Facetti in 1968 and in the Argentine Temporada at the end of that season.
 Entered by Scuderia Picchio Rosso for Facetti at a couple of races in 1969 and for Gianpaolo Benedini on four occasions in 1970.
 Subsequent history unknown.